mateoUNC/process_manager_project/Tasks.md

 #### Reduce Data Update Frequency
 - Implement a way to reduce the frequency of resource data updates, e.g., updating every 1-2 seconds instead of every

+## Additional Tasks:

+#### Add a Python virtual environment (venv) with all required libraries for the project.

+- Research and include necessary libraries in the requirements.txt file.

+- Make a conanfile.txt to auto-install libraries.

+- Document steps for setting up the Python environment.

+#### Add actions for Clang Format and Code Testing in CI/CD pipeline.

+- Implement formatting checks using Clang Format.

+- Add building actions.

+- Add unit tests and automated actions to validate code quality.